LyonsLab/Greentea/README.md

 `$ lein run &`

-* This should pull in all the required dependencies'''*''' and start a Jetty servlet running on port 3456.
+* This should pull in all the required dependencies and start a Jetty servlet running on port 3456.

 * Check localhost:3456 to verify that the analytics platform is running.